 This tutorial will walk you through a very simple example, taking a mundane and poorly written welcome/login message and tailoring it ever so slightly to repeat visitors.
 Unlike the lightbox tutorial, with this content replacement tutorial we'll also set up some variants and an optimization strategy.
-Here's the original content and two variants we'll be building:
+Here are the original content and two variants we'll be building:

-Before you start, you'll need a defined position to modify.
+Before you start, you'll need a defined position that you can modify.
 Positions are defined at Settings > Universe by clicking "Channel Positions" under the applicable channel:

 For today's tutorial, we've gone into that area to set up an editable position on the login navigation welcome message for our fake site.

 - To get started, head to the Dialogues tab in BlueConic:

-- Click “Add Dialogue”, and you’ll be brought straight to the “Who” tab of dialogue configuration.
+- Select “Add Dialogue”, and you’ll be brought straight to the “Who” tab of dialogue configuration.

 Enter a name for your dialogue (e.g. “Repeat visitor welcome message”) and use the bar beneath the “Who” tab to select your audience.
 Today, we'll create a segment on the fly.
 Select "Create your own segment", and enter "Visits" into the search box.
 Enter a value of "2" next to "Minimum".

 - After making your selection, click the “Where” tab and select the channels/pages you’d like the dialogue to be visible on.
 For this dialogue, I'm happy with the optimization being displayed on any page in the channel that has the login position I'll be working with.
 If desired, restrict your dialogue to only appear on specific pages by clicking "Add Rule".

-- From there, click the “Interaction” tab and make sure the content plugin is selected in the “Properties” menu at the right.
+- From there, select the “Interaction” tab and make sure the content plugin is selected in the “Properties” menu at the right.
 It should be selected by default.